nvnieuwk/cookiecutter-nftest-plugin/README.md

 ### `bump-version.sh`

-This version will update the plugin version in all relevant places.
+This script will update the plugin version in all relevant places.

 ```bash
 bash bump-version.sh <version>